gpaasi/malaria-scd-uganda-shared-component-mapping/README.md

 **Spatial co-clustering of malaria and sickle cell disease burden across health facility catchments in Uganda: a Bayesian shared-component disease mapping analysis**

-Main manuscript files should be placed in `manuscript/main/` and supplementary files in `manuscript/supplementary/`.
+Main manuscript files are in `manuscript/main/` and supplementary files in `manuscript/supplementary/`.

 ## Reproducibility